nhsd-a2si/docs-dos-api/_pages/soap_api/ccs_field_def_v1_5_service_attribute.md

 published: true
 ---

-Each Service attribute will have a value of a specific data type.
-In order to know how to interpret the value the following table lists the available data types.
+Each Service Attribute will have a value of a specific data type.
+The following table provides details of valid data types.

 Note: All values will be returned as string in the ccs response.
 The data type field will identify how the value should be interpreted.